1. Motivation

 The system would process transcripts post-recording, identify factual statements using NLP, query relevant databases, and generate a summary report showing verification status (Supported/Refuted/Conflicting) with percentage confidence and source links.

-This feature would differentiate Hedy as a professional tool for high-stakes meetings where accuracy and ethics matters, avoiding misinformation.
+This feature would differentiate Hedy by providing professional users additional control for high-stakes meetings where accuracy and ethics matter, and helps avoid the spread of misinformation.